Senior Lecturer (Scholarship)

 Neil was awarded Professional Recognition for Enterprise in Education by the General Teaching Council Scotland and also was the recipient of a Royal Society of Edinburgh Medal for “for his outstanding contribution to civic society, creativity and social enterprise, education and the social sciences.”
 He has also completed the Association of Directors of Education Scotland (ADES) Senior Leadership Development Programme as well as ILM accreditation for Leadership in Social Enterprise.

 Neil also sits on a number of panels and working groups including previously being involved in Ministerial Working Groups.
 He is a lay advisor to the Royal College of Physicians of Edinburgh.
 He is also a Board Director for Connect (the Scottish Parent Teacher Council).
 Neil was a Board Director for the Scottish College for Educational Leadership before it was subsumed into EducationScotland.

 Neil supports leaders in education and beyond in his role as Senior Lecturer and Director of Leadership Programmes at the University of Aberdeen School of Education.

 Neil retains an interest in history and history education where he still researches and writes.
 His main focus areas are The First World War, First World War poet Wilfred Owen and Scottish History.
-His research work into the Great War was described by STV journalists as "great detective work."
+The poet Helen Boden described Neil as an "indefatigable researcher."
+Neil's research work into the Great War was described by STV journalists as "great detective work."
 The Evening Express noted him as "one of the top authorities on the First World War."